 Offer a wide range of payment options.
 Think e-wallets, online transfers, credit cards, and cash on delivery.
 Explore virtual banking options, too.

 Provide a superior fulfilment experience.
 Find reputable shipping partners and use an efficient cross-border shipping model.
 Allow consumers to track deliveries in real time, so they’ll never be left guessing when to expect their items.

 Understand local nuances.
 Know what Malaysians like to buy, and when.
 Understand the customs, traditions, and holidays that drive their shopping seasons.

-With the right product and excellent service, online merchants in Southeast Asia can capture a share of the Malaysian e-commerce market.
+With the right product and an excellent eCommerce delivery experience, online merchants in Southeast Asia can capture a share of the Malaysian eCommerce market.
 To succeed, keep an eye out for shifting trends, and always keep learning about your consumers.